fruityvince/Athena/README.md

 # What is Athena ?

-Athena is an **API** and a **Tool** made to create, manage and use Sanity Check and Fix process in Python.
+Athena is an **API** and a **Tool** made to create and manage Sanity Check and Fix process in Python.
 It allow the user to define a list of process to execute in a specific order with some sort of parameter to ensure a minimum Quality/Sanity in a specific environment.

 The built-in tool works with a lot of the most used CG software that have a python interpreter like Autodesk Maya, The Foundry Katana, Mari, Nuke, SideFx Houdini etc...
 (Feel free to test it in another software)
 Off course the tool also works as a standalone tool into Linux, MacOs and Windows.

+# How it works ?

 # How to setup an Athena package ?

 Athena will automatically retrieve imported packages and modules in `sys.path` to find thoses with the matching name.
-The convention is to have packages named **Athena_{whatever}** where you replace `{whatever}` with the name of you choice.
+The convention is to have the `Athena_` prefix before the package name.

 1. Create a python package starting with `Athena_`.
 2. Create any package you whant that will all contain the following hierarchy.
-(This is the **context** taht can also contain an image named `icon.png`)
+(This is the **context** that can also contain an image named `icon.png`)
-3. Create in this package any package you want with the name of a soft in lowercase (`standalone` is also natively supported). see AtConstants module for the currently supported software.
+3. Create in this package any package you need with the name of a soft in lowercase (`standalone` is also natively supported). see `Athena.AtConstants` module for the currently supported softwares.
 4. In all of theses packages you need an `envs` and `processes` python packages.
 5. Add python module with the name of your env in the `envs` package to start.
 (If you want, also a `.png` file with the same name)
 6. In the `processes` package you are free to create any module you whant to write your processes. (e.g. Animation, Pipeline, Texturing or whatever you want.)